PseudoSyntax/Weather-Datatable-Assistant/README.md

 **Click Here to download the project released exe file:** __https://github.com/PseudoSyntax/Weather-Datatable-Assistant/releases/tag/v1.4.0__

+## Weather Datatable Assistant - CSE360
+A summer 2021 project devloped by Group28

+Group28 focused on developing a comprehensive piece of software that could:
+- import data from a .csv file
+- export data to a .csv file
+- Display Weather Data into a table
+- Display Weather Data on a graph

 Terms of Use of CSE360 Project
 Welcome to the Group CSE360 Project.